-Tight hamstrings can cause stiffness and limit mobility.
+Symptoms of tight hamstrings can include stiffness and limited mobility.
+People may also notice cramping, pain, swelling, and bruising.
 They are usually the result of exercise or other intense forms of activity.

 Muscle tightness is common and generally not a cause for concern.
 In most cases, the symptoms will go away on their own after a couple of days.
 Most hamstring injuries respond well to nonsurgical treatments, and stretching can help with pain relief.

 Tight hamstrings can make it difficult to walk or stand comfortably, which might affect daily functioning.

 In this article, we discuss some possible causes of tight hamstrings and the treatment options.

 The hamstrings are a group of muscles that run down the back of the leg.
 There are three hamstring muscles:

 - biceps femoris